 "After much discussion and prayer with my family, I have decided to decommit from The University of South Carolina.
 Back in August , I made the decision to commit to the University, program and staff.
 A lot has changed since that time, and I feel that I should reevaluate my situation.
 I want to thank Connor Shaw for all his love, support and understanding.
 Please no interviews at this time," he wrote.

 According to some 247Sports experts, Stockton was heavily considering the Auburn Tigers.

 Auburn would have made a lot of sense considering Stockton originally committed to South Carolina head coach Will Muschamp and offensive coordinator Mike Bobo.
 Muschamp was fired and Shane Beamer was brought in.
 Bobo is now Auburn's OC.

 Gunner Stockton Commits to Georgia

-UPDATE (January 28, 2021): Georgia has landed a commitment from the nation’s No. 1 dual-threat quarterback and No. 2 overall QB in the 2022 class.
-Gunner Stockton officially committed to Kirby Smirt’s Bulldogs on Thursday.
+UGA football landed a commitment from the nation's No. 5 overall QB in the 2022 class.
+Gunner Stockton officially committed to Kirby Smirt's Bulldogs in January.

 "COMMITTED GO DAWGS," he wrote in all capital letters.

-Stockton is from Tiger, Georgia, so it’s not huge surprise that he’s deciding to stay home and play for UGA.
-The five-star recruit is also a massive get for Smart as he looks to keep the school a powerhouse in the SEC East.
+Stockton is from Tiger, Georgia, so it's not huge surprise that he's deciding to stay in-state.
+The four-star recruit, who was previously a five-star, is also a massive get for Smart as he looks to keep the school a powerhouse in the SEC East.